ritish-behera/VSD-PhysicalDesign/README.md

 [Picture of synthesis result and report window]

 After the synthesis, the files are stored inside the "results" and "reports" directory under "runs" folder of picorv32a design.
-All the timing reports, cell utilisation report and synthesis netlist can be found inside these directories.
+All the timing reports, cell utilisation report and synthesized netlist can be found inside these directories.

 [Picture of flop ratio data]